Articles in this section

 Example 2

-Using FormatDateTime() together with Now() function to insert today's date and format it according to dddd d MMMM yyyy for the nl-NL language.
+Using FormatDateTime() together with Now() function to insert today's date and format it according to 'dddd d MMMM yyyy' for the 'nl-NL' language.
+The binding is:

 Output "donderdag 12 november 2020"